Generator Buying Regrets: What Owners Wish They Knew

 2. Wishful watts

 Someone buys a "10,000 watt" portable, feels covered, and then discovers the central AC and the well pump will not both start on it.
 The box quotes a surge number you can hold for a second, not the running number you live on.
-Motors make this worse: a well pump or an AC compressor can pull two to three times its running watts for the instant it starts, and those spikes stack when two things kick on together.
+Motors make this worse: SDG&E's own guidance is that appliances with motors "can require two to three times their normal wattage when the motor starts up," and Generac's sizing guide uses a flat three times.
+Those spikes stack when two things kick on together.

 The fix: size by the starting watts of your largest motor plus the running watts of everything else you want on at the same time.
 Do the math before you buy, not in the dark during an outage.
 Walk through it in what size generator do I need.